 6.2 Interactions with Medications

-Cranberry juice can interact with some medications, particularly:
+Cranberry juice can affect some meds, like:

 6.3 Gastrointestinal Issues

-For some individuals, cranberry juice can cause:
+For some people, too much cranberry juice can cause:

 7. FAQs About Cranberry Juice